Meet Our Team

 Program Director

-Christopher Jones, M.Ed brings over twenty years of experience in program design and management to his role as Operations Director at First Light.
+Christopher Jones, M.Ed brings over twenty years of experience in program design and management to his role as Program Director at First Light.
 His experience includes facilitating and teaching backcountry skills, providing guidance and direct instruction to outdoor professionals and young people, designing and fabricating custom outdoor equipment and clothing, and managing all aspects of outdoor programming and logistics.
 Chris has worked with a diverse population of youth, across a multitude of age ranges, in various programs including therapeutic boarding schools, wilderness therapy programs, Outward Bound programs, environmental programs, outdoor education instruction and summer camps.
 The depth and breadth of his knowledge and experience make him an invaluable asset in the leadership of the program.

 Christopher graduated from Georgia College and State University and earned both his Bachelor’s and his Master’s degrees in Education, with a specific concentration in Outdoor Education.
 He is also a certified Wilderness First Responder.
 Chris is dedicated to the application of his background and experience to facilitate both best practices as well as top-notch execution of the both the Operations and Development of the First Light program.
 Additionally, Chris is dedicated to mentoring both staff and students in best practices in the use and care of the environment which he loves so deeply.